HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image502.png)

-- **Email**: Enter the inbox address (in case of intranet, the corresponding inbox address needs to be filled in), click the "Send a test email" button to check the email sender parameter settings and inbox parameters, the inbox parameters are filled in When the error occurs, the window prompts.
+- **Email:** Enter the inbox address (in case of intranet, the corresponding inbox address needs to be filled in), click the "Send a test email" button to check the email sender parameter settings and inbox parameters, the inbox parameters are filled in When the error occurs, the window prompts.
 "Test mail sending failed" is prompted when the email sender parameter is set incorrectly.
 "Email is sent successfully, please check it" when the email sender parameter is set correctly (the "Send a test email" button is gray and email cannot be sent again within 1 minute after successful sending).
 If the email sender parameter is set incorrectly, the pop-up window displays an error message, as shown below.

 ![](assets/hotdb-management/image503.png)